jonlpersson/ed-latimore/site/_posts/2021-03-07-the-easy-4-step-problem-solving-process.md

 The questions require the same knowledge (trigonometric functions), but the second is more difficult for students.
 Why?
 The second problem does not make it clear what the exact problem is.
 Before mathematics can even begin, you must know the problem, or else you risk solving the wrong one.

-If you understand what the problem is, then finding the solution is much easier.
+If you understand the problem, finding the solution is much easier.
 Understanding this, ironically, is the biggest problem for people.

 ### Problem-solving is a universal language